 Swiss Cheese Plant

-The Swiss Cheese plant gets its name from the holes, or fenestrations, in its leaves that resemble the holes in Swiss cheese.
+The Monstera Adansonii (aka Swiss Cheese plant) gets its name from the holes, or fenestrations, in its leaves that resemble the holes in Swiss cheese.
 Its leaves are heart-shaped, and its stems, which are long and skinny, can grow up to eight feet tall with a stake to climb up.
 As babies, the Swiss Cheese plant makes a great desk topper and, as adults, it can make an excellent corner office décor.

-The best soil type to grow Swiss Cheese plants indoors is peat-based potting soil with a pH between 5.5 to 7.0.
+The best soil type to grow your monstera adansonii plant indoors is peat-based potting soil with a pH between 5.5 to 7.0.
 This soil can trap moisture without waterlogging the plant’s roots because the Swiss Cheese plant loves to be consistently moist.
 You can tell when to water your plant by putting your finger in the soil and determining if it’s nearly dry to the touch.

 Cast Iron Plant